markjfine/nrsc5-dui/README.md

 # Setup
 1. Install the latest version of Python, PyGObject, Pillow, and other python dependencies.
 Once Python is installed, you may install the dependencies by giving the command `pip install -r <path_to requirements.txt>`
 2. Compile and install nrsc5.
 If using an SDRPlay, you must compile and install the version provided by [fventuri](https://github.com/fventuri/nrsc5).
 3. Install nrsc5-dui files in a directory where you have write permissions.
+4. Optional: To use the binary version of nrsc5-dui, copy the file `nrsc5-dui` in `binary` up one level, so it's in the same directory as `nrsc5-dui.py`.

 The configuration and resource directories will be created in a new `cfg` and `res` directory under where nrsc5-dui.py resides.
 Similarly, an `aas` directory will be created for downloaded files and a `map` directory will be created to store weather & traffic maps.
 The `aas`, `cfg`, and `map` directories may optionally be created in a separate user-defined path as specified within a `$NRSC5DUI_DATA` environment variable.